telerik/document-processing-docs/libraries/radspreadprocessing/features/notes.md

 {{endregion}}

-The above snipped will add a note in cell B2 with position on cell F6.
+The above snippet will add a note in cell B2 with a position on cell F6.

 ### Removing Notes